malachispencer/CV/README.md

 Consider skills relevent to software development.
 Then consider your best skills.
 Pick 2-4 skills and write a short descriptive paragraph for each one.
 You should demonstrate how capable you are at this skill with examples.

 #### Problem solver

+In order to undertake a degree in philosophy, one must possess an analytical mind and a natural inquisitiveness.
+These factors, along with the logical thinking skills developed during my degree, plus the obsessive focus I put into any activity I commit to, have moulded me into a competent problem solver.
+From March 2020 to September 2020 I completed over 400 kata on Codewars, in my [Codewars repository](https://github.com/malachispencer/codewars) you can view my 'write ups'.
+A write up includes my solution and a detailed explanation of that solution, the explanations provides a window into the soul of my problem solving process.

 #### Self-starter
 #### Excellent communicator
 #### Strong work ethic